Is your 3D printer extruder clicking? Here is how to fix it

 A clicking extruder is an indication something is wrong with slicer settings or 3D printer calibration

-FDM 3D printing is certainly not a silent process: it is perfectly normal for your 3D printer to whirr and even buzz as the printhead moves and filament is extruded onto the build plate.
+FDM 3D printing is certainly not a silent process: it is perfectly normal for your 3D printer to whirr and even buzz as the printhead moves and filament is extruded onto the build surface.
 In fact, desktop 3D printers can produce up to 50 decibels of sound when in operation—similar to the amount of noise a relatively quiet fridge produces.[1]
 However, if you start to notice clicking sounds that seem to be interrupting the regular hum of your machine, then you could be dealing with a problem.

 What causes extruder skipping and clicking

-The first step to fixing a clicking extruder is to figure out what’s causing it.
 In general, the extruder will start clicking or skipping if the extruder gears—which are responsible for feeding the filament into the hot end—struggle to do their job.
 The clicking noise itself comes from the stepper motor, which has to use greater force to turn the gears, and then compensates for the added force and subsequent pressure by skipping back.

 Low temperature